Anna Mary Howitt: Australian connection

 She remained close to her brother, Alfred William Howitt, who had emigrated to Australia, where he became an explorer and pioneering anthropologist.
 Acting as his de facto agent in England, she secured equipment, vetted texts, and maintained academic ties on his behalf.

+Legacy

 Though the whereabouts of her surviving oil paintings are still not known, a large number of Howitt's "spirit drawings" — images originated without her conscious control — remain in the archives of the College of Psychic Studies in London.
 Howitt was an inspiration to the artist medium Georgiana Houghton.
 With the expanding public interest in spirit-driven artists such as Emma Kunz and Hilma af Klint, Howitt's drawings are currently receiving greater academic attention.

-Howitt's family was acquainted with the novelist Charles Dickens, who offered critical commentary on her writing.
+The largest exhibition of Anna Mary Howitt Watts' work to date was 'The Medium is the Message', curated by Jacqui Mcintosh, at the College of Psychic Studies in 2025.